Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/06-LAB_SC_100_Lab2_Ex4_Shadow_IT.md

     ![](../media/lab02/8.png)

-You have successfully created a policy to tag applications with a risk score of 5 or lower as unsanctioned.
+    >**Success!** You have successfully created a policy to tag applications with a risk score of 5 or lower as unsanctioned.

 ### Review

-In this lab, you have completed the following:
+In this excercise, you have completed the following:
 - Integrated Microsoft Defender for Endpoint with Defender for Cloud Apps.
 - Investigated the Shadow-IT of Contoso Ltd.
 - Blocked unsecure applications.
 - Blocked unsecure applicatons automatically.

 ### You have successfully completed the lab.